 Andrew was the North Shore High School salutatorian, earned four gold medals in math research and presented his paper on the Fibonacci sequence in Unilateral Quadratic equations at MIT.
 Andrew was admitted to Hofstra’s prestigious B.S.-B.A./M.D. program because he wanted to study medicine and help others.
 Andrew inspired others to support cancer survivors and cancer research through the American Cancer Society’s Relay for Life in which he was so passionate.
 He was the top fundraiser in the tri-state area for several years and helped raise over $125,000.

-The Annual Award is presented to a pediatric resident enrolled in an accredited New York pediatric training program.
+The Andrew Fierstein Memorial Endowment will be presented annually to a pediatric resident enrolled in an accredited New York pediatric training program.